Guide to the Upper School 2022-2023

 ADVANCED CHEMISTRY(1 credit)

 Advanced Chemistry is a challenging college-level course for those students who would enjoy an indepth study of chemistry.
 This fast-paced and rigorous curriculum is covered in a collaborative seminar format where the students are responsible for reading the material independently and then presenting new concepts and solutions to the problems in class.
 Due to the breadth and depth of the material covered, this course differs significantly from the chemistry topics addressed in the core, integrated courses and emphasizes the mathematical formulation of the underlying principles of general chemistry and how they relate to each other.
 Students need to spend a minimum of five hours a week in unsupervised individual study.
 Concurrent laboratory investigations that build upon skills acquired during the core courses are an integral part of the curriculum and provide an opportunity for the students to further explore and analyze the scientific concepts under study.
 Topics covered include the structure of matter, stoichiometry, states of matter, chemical bonding and molecular geometry, solution chemistry, thermodynamics, quantum theory and periodicity, reaction kinetics, chemical equilibrium, electrochemistry, and nuclear chemistry.
-All students enrolled in this class are required to take the Advanced Placement examination in Chemistry.
+AP Test Optional.

 Prerequisites: Completion of Algebra II and B+ in Integrated Science: Systems and Integrated Science:Energy OR with instructor’s permission and signature.
 Teacher’s signature required for all students enrolling in this course.